 The Pasta of the Day is the only pasta dish they offer every day.
 And today it was the Linguine Carbonara ($15).
 The house-made noodles were cooked perfectly and they held up really well against the richness of eggs, pancetta and cheese incorporated in the creamy sauce.

 The star of the evening was the “Alla Facciazza” Pizza ($22).
-Absolutely stunning visually, the thin crust pizza was topped with freshly house-made arugula pesto, Fior Di Latte, garlic, porcini, Italian truffle cream, prosciutto crudo aged 18 months, thinly shaved Parmigiano-Reggiano and pan toasted pistachio.
+Absolutely stunning visually, the thin crust pizza was topped with freshly house-made where can i buy valium on the internet arugula pesto, Fior Di Latte, garlic, porcini, Italian truffle cream, prosciutto crudo aged 18 months, thinly shaved Parmigiano-Reggiano and pan toasted pistachio.
 Anyone who’s a fan of truffle would be in love with this pizza.
 I was also impressed with the arugula pesto, flavourful but not as powerful as basil based pesto to collide with truffle.
 And the touch of roasted pistachio grains was heavenly, adding another palate-pleasing adventure.

 Although the pizza was a creation for the pizza challenge and not on their regular menu, you can find the Prosciutto E Rucola somewhat similar or just ask for this special in advance.
 The rest of the pizza menu mostly looks familiar with the typical choices from a Neapolitan pizzeria, such as the Margherita or the Capricciosa, except the Americano, an experiment with ingredients like hotdogs and french fries that seems whimsical .